pfisterer/dynamic-zones/README.md

 ## License

-MIT License.
+ Apache License Version 2.0.
 See `LICENSE` file for details.

 ## Contributing